 The COPE method can easily lead you down the ‘Jack of all trades, master of none’ path.
 If you’re using the same content for multiple social channels then you’re unlikely to become particularly successful at any one network.
 Somebody who only had an Instagram account would be creating content that is ENTIRELY different from somebody who creates for LinkedIn.
 Think about that.

 Make your audience want to follow you…anywhere and everywhere

 If you’re posting all the same content across all your social accounts, then your audience is unlikely to follow you on more than one network.
 Keep your content varied if you want to form a deeper connection with your audience.

 COPE isn’t the antichrist or the holy grail.
 While we don’t recommend getting too absorbed in the idea of COPE, it’s a great way to be more efficient and keep your channels afloat with limited time and effort.
-However, when you’re looking to make a bigger impression on social media, we’d say it’s time to think a little more carefully about what you’re posting and where.
+However, when you’re looking to make a bigger impression on social media, we’d say it’s time to think a little more carefully about what you’re posting and where when planning social.